saronnhong/rewired_searchable_tree/README.md

 To submit, clone this repo, create a branch called `<your-first-name>-<your-last-name>` and commit your changes there.
 Next, push your branch to a repo on your personal Github Account, and share it with `ben-pr-p`.
-Send an email to hiring@politicsrewired.com (replying in your thread is great) letting us know you've finished, and include any additional thoughts you have on your solution.
+Send an email to hiring@politicsrewired.com (replying in your thread is great) letting us know you've finished, and include any additional thoughts you have on your solution, such as why you did what you did, other things you considered, and maybe how it could be refactoring depending on how the uses of the component evolved over time.

 We're not 100% sure how long this will take, but please don't spend more than 3 hours on it.
 If you're about to run out of time, just submit what you have, describe what you would have done if you had more time, and take a stab at answering the questions.